 –At green lanes crossings transport workers may only be asked to produce their identification document, their driving license, and a Certificate for International Transport Workers to be filled in by their employer (Annex 3 to the Communication);

 –Health screening of transport workers should only be carried out on one side of the border to avoid time consumption on multiple tests carried out in different Member States;

-–Checks on documents and cargo en route, such as road-side spot checks, should be minimised, and not exceed normal levels;
+–Checks on documents and cargo en route, such as road-side spot checks, should be minimized, and not exceed normal levels;

-–Health screening should be undertaken in a manner which minimises delay.
+–Health screening should be undertaken in a manner which minimizes delay.
 In principle, health screening should be based on electronic body temperature measurement or equally speedy but more effective methods;

 –Driving restrictions, such as week-end bans, night bans, sectoral bans, etc., should be suspended so as to increase the fluidity of traffic.